irrdnet/irrd/docs/users/database-changes.rst

   a list, which will be translated into RPSL by IRRd.
 * ``passwords``: an optional list of passwords to use for authentication.
   Each password will be considered for each object to be changed.
+* ``api_keys``: an optional list of API keys to use for authentication.
+  Each key will be considered for each object to be changed.
+  Keys can be created on migrated maintainers in the web interface, if enabled in your instance.
 * ``delete_reason``: an optional string with the reason for object deletion.
 * ``override``: an optional string containing the override password.